LubomirGeorgiev/bnb-currency-exchange-rates/README.md

 All exchange rates in the dataset are based on **Bulgarian Lev/BGN/Български лев** and are set as official rates by the [**Bulgarian National Bank**](https://www.bnb.bg/Statistics/StExternalSector/StExchangeRates/StERForeignCurrencies/index.htm).

-This repository utilizes the [**schedule**](https://docs.github.com/en/actions/reference/events-that-trigger-workflows) function of Github Actions in order to update the dataset on a continuously running cronjob.
+This repository utilizes the [**schedule**](https://docs.github.com/en/actions/reference/events-that-trigger-workflows) function of Github Actions in order to update the dataset through a continuously running cronjob.

 # Available datasets